 When scrolling through Facebook at any given moment, advertisements about a new “super supplement” and the next best workout program for all your trouble areas will undoubtedly be part of the feed.
 The constant flow of unfeasible diet plans and extreme workout programs that simply don’t work for the majority of the population results in confusion and increased obesity rates.
 The “go hard or go home” mentality may be good at times or for some situations, but going hard all the time is not a recipe for optimal health.
 Consistency is the key to sustainable weight loss, muscle growth/maintenance, and overall health.

 There are many pitfalls of taking the “go hard or go home” training mentality 100% of the time.
 Those looking for weight loss often default to the “more” mentality when it comes to reaching goals.
 More cardio.
 More squats.
 More gym time.
 More calorie restriction.
 But if not careful, “more” can lead to overtraining, injury, and illness.

 While injury, is the worst side effects of going too hard all of the time, not maintaining consistency will impact results significantly.
 Consistency is the biggest determinant of long-term health.

-There will be a time and place for intense exercise and tough diets.
+There will be a time and a place for intense exercise and tough diets.
 However, it is not necessary all the time to make progress.

 Maintaining a fitness schedule trumps everything.
 It trumps a super lean body after killing it in some 6-week challenge only to quit for 6 months.
-It trumps the all in 30-day whole food diet that is often followed by pizza on days 31-40.
+It trumps them all in 30-day whole food diet that is often followed by pizza on days 31-40.
 Consistency is the biggest determinant of long-term health.